bisq-network/bisq-website/_posts/2020-09-02-trading-trends-august-2020.md

 Sellers using all 3 payment methods asked for premiums in the 6-7% range (on average), and these premiums dropped significantly with higher trade sizes—whether or not the payment method required signing didn't seem to matter much.

 Therefore this GBP data seems to indicate that the phenomenon of sellers asking for large premiums on small trades probably has less to do with signing and more to do with profitability.
 After all, at current prices, even a 10% premium won't yield a seller a huge profit on a <0.01 BTC trade.
+Furthermore, mining fees need to be paid no matter what, and these costs are proportionally larger for smaller trades.

 Also consider that sellers asking for higher premiums are also doing the extra legwork of keeping Bisq online and available throughout the day and night so their offers can be available to you.
 They're convenient—and convenience always costs.

+So if you're a bitcoin seller, even if you're not particularly concerned about privacy, trading on Bisq can be lucrative.
+In fact, some buyers will [bid sizable premiums](https://twitter.com/bisq_network/status/1284179918184755200){:target="_blank"} for buying bitcoin using certain payment methods.

-Accordingly, buyers who do that legwork are rewarded with better prices.
+Accordingly, buyers willing to put in a little more legwork are rewarded with better prices.

 ### Monero premiums